mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 # 📋 Survey: Ballast & Fairness in Paragliding Competition

 ## Introduction
-Thank you for participating in this crucial survey.
+Thank you for participating in this crucial survey on ballast and fairness in paragliding competitions.
-We are gathering data from pilots and designers to find a widely supported solution to the issues of excessive ballast, safety, and fairness in paragliding competitions.

-Your anonymous responses will help guide future rule-making and ensure the sport remains safe, fair, and inclusive.
+The issue of pilots carrying excessive ballast has sparked a significant debate within our community, raising concerns about safety, fairness, and the core principles of our sport.
+In response, several solutions have been proposed to address these challenges.

+This survey aims to gather opinions from pilots, designers, and other stakeholders on these proposed solutions.
+Your anonymous feedback is vital for guiding the future of competition rule-making, helping us find a widely supported path forward that ensures our sport remains safe, fair, and inclusive for all.

+The survey is divided into four sections:
+1.  **About You:** Basic demographic data to help us analyze the results.
+2.  **Problem Perception:** Your views on the severity of the ballast and fairness issues.
+3.  **Evaluating the Solutions:** Your feedback on six distinct proposals aimed at resolving these issues.
+4.  **Priorities:** A final ranking of the solutions and your perspective on related topics.

-This survey should take approximately **10–15 minutes**.
+Completing the survey should take approximately **15-20 minutes**.

 ---